jvassev/install-jdk/README.md

     +++ Select the newly installed java using: sudo update-java-alternatives -s jdk1.7.0_04

-So let's run
+So let's update the system-wide java

     sudo update-java-alternatives -s jdk1.7.0_04

-Verify the new version is installed:
+Verify the new version is installed

     $ java -version
     java version "1.7.0_04"